TobiasGrothmann/list-of-numbers-of-the-recaman-sequence/README.md

-# List of numbers on Recamán's sequence
+# List of numbers of Recamán's sequence

 ## What is this?